uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/trunc.rst

 .. container::

-   Computes an integer valuerounded towards zero for each vector element.
+   Computes an integer value rounded towards zero for each vector element.